Naba Bikram Kishore Tripura

-Naba Bikram Kishore Tripura is one of the prominent government official who holds different position during his government service holder.
+Naba Bikram Kishore Tripura is a government official.

-He was the Chairman of Chittagong Hill Tracts Development Board.
-He served as Secretary of Ministry of Chittagong Hill Tracts Affairs from 2011 to 2018..
+He was the chairman of the Chittagong Hill Tracts Development Board.
+He served as secretary of Ministry of Chittagong Hill Tracts Affairs from 2011 to 2018.

-He served As an Ambassador at Ministry of Foreign Affairs (Bangladesh) from 2010 to 2011.
-Before that, he was holding the position of Additional Inspector General. of Bangladesh Police which is the Second in Command on Bangladesh Police.
+He served as an ambassador at the Ministry of Foreign Affairs from 2010 to 2011.
+Before that, he held the position of additional inspector general of the Bangladesh Police, which is the second in command within the organization.

 Education

-Naba Bikram Kishore Tripura was born at Rangamati Hill District and he completed his Primary and High School Education from Rangamati.
+Naba Bikram Kishore Tripura was born at Rangamati Hill District. and he completed his primary and high school education in Rangamati.

-After that he went to Dhaka College and participated in Bangladesh Liberation War.
-He completed undergraduate and graduate studies in English Language at the University of Dhaka.
+After that, he went to Dhaka College and participated in the Bangladesh Liberation War.
+He completed undergraduate and graduate studies in English language at the University of Dhaka.